 Local Plant Shops in Greenville SC

-Augusta St (new location opening in late spring 2023)
+Augusta St (new location opening in late fall 2023)

 Closed Sunday & Monday (Currently closed until new location opens)

 Grow your own happiness!
 This store offers a curated selection of indoor plants, knowledgable staff, and a load of fun events.
 My top choice for your new favorite local plant shop!

 Village of West Greenville

 Tucked into the Village of West Greenville, the windows are filled with wonderful hanging plants and inside you’ll find even more indoor plants to choose from.

 Plant Stella carries unique and rare houseplants, serves boba tea and asian snacks, and brings in local live musicians.
 Plus they’re dog friendly!

 Stop in to find a space that is warm and welcoming, where you’ll find gifts, house plants, local art, home decor, vintage pieces, + children’s items.